POP: Prior-Fitted First-Order Optimization Policies: Abstract

 \section{Abstract}

-Optimization refers to the task of finding extrema of an objective function.
-Classical gradient-based optimizers are highly sensitive to hyperparameter choices.
-In highly non-convex settings their performance relies on carefully tuned learning rates, momentum, and gradient accumulation.
-To address these limitations, we introduce POP (Prior-fitted Optimizer Policies), a meta-learned optimizer that predicts coordinate-wise step sizes conditioned on the contextual information provided in the optimization trajectory.
-Our model is learned on millions of synthetic optimization problems sampled from a novel prior spanning both convex and non-convex objectives.
-We evaluate POP on an established benchmark including 47 optimization functions of various complexity, where it consistently outperforms first-order gradient-based methods, non-convex optimization approaches (e.g., evolutionary strategies), Bayesian optimization, and a recent meta-learned competitor under matched budget constraints.
+Gradient-based optimizers are highly sensitive to design choices in their adaptive learning rate mechanisms.
+To address this limitation, we introduce POP, a meta-learned Reinforcement Learning (RL) policy that predicts adaptive learning rates for gradient descent, conditioned on the contextual information provided in the optimization trajectory.
+Our method introduces a novel RL reward formulation, a new function-scaling strategy for in-distribution generalization, and a novel prior that is used to sample millions of synthetic optimization problems.
+We evaluate POP on an established benchmark including 43 optimization functions of various complexity, where it significantly outperforms gradient-based methods.
 Our evaluation demonstrates strong generalization capabilities without task-specific tuning.